-- 11.60 There are no notable viability impacts anticipated from the introduction of a nationally described space standard. - 11.61 All new homes, including subdivisions of larger properties and conversions, will therefore be required to meet the nationally described space standards, unless it can be shown unpracticable in the face of other material considerations and policy requirements.
-For example, the Council will consider minor reductions in the internal space standards where it can be demonstrated that this is necessary to ensure the repair and re-use of a heritage asset without undermining its character and fabric integrity. - 11.62 This approach will be carried forward in line with any subsequent standard that the government may introduce, pending a review of potential viability consequences when applied to the Borough.
+- 11.60 There are no notable viability impacts anticipated from the introduction of a nationally described space standard. - 11.61 All new homes, including subdivisions of larger properties and conversions, will therefore be required to meet the nationally described space standards, unless it can be shown unpracticable in the face of other material considerations and policy requirements. - 11.62 This approach will be carried forward in line with any subsequent standard that the government may introduce, pending a review of potential viability consequences when applied to the Borough.